skoolkid/skoolkit/sphinx/source/commands.rst

 * ``none`` - disable acceleration; the loading time for a game with a custom loader that uses an unrecognised tape-sampling loop may be reduced by specifying this value

+A tape-sampling loop accelerator works by effectively fast-forwarding the tape (and the state of the loop itself) to the next edge whenever the loop is entered.
+This technique is known as "edge loading".

 The output produced by ``accelerator=list`` looks something like this::